tracktwo/xcomsave/README.md

 read and write English, German, and Russian saves.
 If you encounter errors reading or writing a save with another language please let me know.

-For Enemy Unknown saves, please see the fork by golinski: https://github.com/golinski/xcomsave.

 ## JSON Utilities

 The xcom2json and json2xcom tools convert to and from a JSON representation of the save file.
 No real processing is done